+For more detailed information visit www.dublinplacestovisit.com.
 As opening hours and admission fees change frequently, these are not mentioned below.
-For full details of opening hours and admission fees, please consult www.dublinplacestovisit.com OR the individual attraction's website.
+For full details of opening hours and admission fees, please consult the individual attraction's website.

 LAST UPDATED - SEPTEMBER 2023